OddStops.com is a website that lists unusual places.

 OddStops.com is more than just morbid tourism

-Although OddStops.com does cater to "morbid tourism", we hope to offer more than just that.
+Although OddStops.com does cater to "morbid tourism", we offer more than just that.

 If you have ever researched serial killers, murder cases, or other tragic events, then you will know that it can be difficult to find exact information about key locations.
 More often than not, newspaper reports and books will only provide a general description of the area.